NCAA Football AP Top 25 | Ledger Independent – Maysville Online

 TENNIS

-TENNIS — ATP/WTA: The French Open, Round of 16, Roland Garros, Paris
+TENNIS — WTA: The French Open, Women’s Doubles Championship, Roland Garros, Paris